margrietpalm/040code.github.io/content/posts/2019-07-01-multi-cloud-service-mesh/index.md

 open http://${ISTIO_INGRESS}/greeter
 ```

-The postcard shows no message from th second, cluster.
+The postcard shows no message from the second cluster.
 But our greeter app is up and running.
 The next steps is creating the second cluster.

 ![postcard](./postcard-1.png)

 ### Setup and configure GKE cluster
 For the second cluster we create a GKE cluster on Google Cloud.
 You can replace by a second cluster in Amazon or one in another cloud.
 The first step is similar to creating a cluster in AWS but now one in Google.
-Open a new terminal to avoid conflicting envrionment variables.
+Open a new terminal to avoid conflicting environment variables.

 ```
 export KUBECONFIG=kubeconfig-istio-2.config